 From the makers behind the popular former Cheltenham afternoon tea favourite, The Enchanted Tea Room, Once Upon a Tearoom offers everything you could possibly want from an afternoon tea.
 All baked products use locally sourced ingredients where possible and are baked on the premises.
 Offering some of the best afternoon tea in Cheltenham, you can find themed afternoon teas made up of delicious scones, cakes, sandwiches, and more.
 They even offer edible bouquets which you can take away for a walk around Pittville Park.
 It’s a great placed for providing delicious food for baby showers, hen parties, and gatherings.

-No matter what the occasion – be it a hen do or a baby shower – The Daffodil serves up one of the best afternoon teas in Cheltenham.
-And where better to enjoy an afternoon tea than a beautiful art deco building?
-One of the best restaurants in Cheltenham, The Daffodil serves up both a cream tea and an afternoon tea.
+No matter what the occasion – be it a hen do or a baby shower – The Regency Tea Rooms serves up one of the best afternoon teas in Cheltenham.
+And where better to enjoy an afternoon tea than the beautiful row of Regency houses of Ormond Terrace.
+The Regency Tea Rooms serves up both a cream tea and an afternoon tea.
 Tuck into the afternoon tea for a true experience – three delicious tiers of sweet and savoury treats.
 You can feast on finger sandwiches, fresh scones, and homemade cakes crafted by the in house pastry chefs.
 Top it all off with freshly brewed tea or a cheeky glass of champagne.

 Malmaison, Bayshill Road